 Cut drywall faster with less waste

 There are lots of stories out there about drywall projects gone bad.
 Inevitably, the story involves a circular saw and lots of dust.
 The irony is that drywall cutting is about the easiest, cleanest and quietest of all remodeling tasks.
-Even an “all-thumbs” do-it-yourselfer can master the basics without worry, and even a big, sheet-wrecking mistake only costs a few bucks to remedy.
-In other words, it's work that's easy on the mind.
+Even an “all-thumbs” do-it-yourselfer can master the basics of how to cut drywall without worry, and even a big, sheet-wrecking mistake only costs a few bucks to remedy.
+In other words, it’s work that’s easy on the mind.
 So consider hanging the rock yourself in the new family room and save the 30¢ per sq. ft. the pros generally charge (or much more for a small job!).